MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 ---

-## Deploy application on Azure Container Apps
+## Deploy the application to Azure Container Apps

-Use the following command to create an Azure Container Apps instance to run the app after pulling the image from the ACR.
-The following example creates an Azure Container Apps instance named *youracainstancename*.
+Use the following commands to create an Azure Container Apps instance to run the app after pulling the image from the ACR.
+This example creates an Azure Container Apps instance named *youracainstancename*.

 ### [Bash](#tab/in-bash)